 Use Google Sites with a screen reader

-Open a site or create a new site
+Open or create a site

 - To open a site, navigate through the page until you hear the name of the site you'd like to open.
 Press Enter to open the site.

 - To create a new site, navigate to the "Create" button, and press Enter.